 The editors hope the book will motivate people to make positive changes.
 It includes “some very concrete things that people can do,” Cheifetz said.
 “If you have the right onramp and it clicks for people, then they’re going to be motivated to go out and learn more and seek out relationship and make mistakes and figure out what’s the doing of all of this — beyond just the learning.”

 “Just Talk Live” is a weekly web series from Unbound, the online Christian social justice journal of the Advisory Committee on Social Witness Policy, and the Young Adult Volunteer program of PC(USA).
 Watch Tuesday’s episode here.

 You may freely reuse and distribute this article in its entirety for non-commercial purposes in any medium.
 Please include author attribution, photography credits, and a link to the original article.
 This work is licensed under a Creative Commons Attribution-NonCommercial-NoDeratives 4.0 International License.

 Categories: Advocacy & Social Justice, Racial Justice, Young Adult Volunteers

 Tags: advisory committee on social witness policy, brooklyn park minnesota, daunte wright, melva lowry, Presbyterian Publishing Corporation, race in a post-obama america, race in america: christians respond to the crisis, rev. david maxwell, Rev. Dr. Amaury Tañón-Santos, rev. laura mariko cheifetz, rev. lee catoe, the thoughtful christian, unbound, young adult volunteers

-Ministries: Gender & Racial Justice, Compassion, Peace and Justice, Advisory Committee on Social Witness Policy (ACSWP), Young Adult Volunteers
+Ministries: Gender, Racial and Intercultural Justice, Compassion, Peace and Justice, Advisory Committee on Social Witness Policy (ACSWP), Young Adult Volunteers